 Visitors to campus or campus events who need accommodations (like ASL interpreter), please contact firstname.lastname@example.org (opens new window) at least a week prior to the event to determine accommodations.

 All lots on campus have designated parking spaces for individuals with disabilities.
 Individuals must display the State of North Carolina Disability Placard to park in these spaces.
-If students or employees need temporary permission to use an accessible designated space (i.e. while in process of applying or for short-term situations like a broken leg), please visit the link below and submit the form to the Department of Transportation.
+If students or employees need temporary permission to use an accessible designated space (i.e. while in the process of applying or for short-term situations like a broken leg), please visit the link below and submit the form to the Department of Transportation.
 A-B Tech does not distribute disability placards or decide who receives them.

 Application for Temporary Disability Placard (opens new window)